mpaviotti/mpaviotti.github.com/phd.markdown

 foundations of computability.
 It **has nothing to do with computers**.
 The fact that it is has the word "Computer" attached to is an unfortunate coincidence (or a cunning marketing device).
-In order to do a PhD with me you have to love passionately (not just like) Category Theory, Functional Programming and/or Type Theory.
+In order to do a PhD with me you have to love passionately (or be willing to learn) Category Theory, Functional Programming and/or Type Theory.
 [Here]({% link research.markdown %}) you can find more information about my research.

 If you do not like what I just said above you should not apply for a PhD with me.
+In fact, you will find plenty of more practical computer scientists whom will not agree with my views.

 On the other hand, if you share my ideas or you would like to learn more about this you are very welcome to get in touch.